cameronbroe/gistrb/README.md

-# gist - A command-line utility to post files directly as Gists on GitHub.com
+# gistrb - A command-line utility to post files directly as Gists on GitHub.com
 ### Description:
 This is a utility to easily post local source files you have on GitHub Gists.
 It supports uploading multi-file Gists, authenticated Gists, anonymous Gists, and